Botanical Information

 Modern Research

-Studies confirm Operculina turpethum’s detoxifying, purgative, and anti-inflammatory properties, reinforcing its traditional applications.
+Studies confirm Opuntia ficus-indica’s hypoglycemic, antioxidant, and hepatoprotective properties, reinforcing its traditional applications.

-Turpeth remains a valuable herb in both traditional and modern herbal medicine, particularly for digestive cleansing, liver support, and anti-inflammatory applications.
+Prickly Pear remains a valuable plant in both traditional and modern herbal medicine, particularly for blood sugar regulation, digestive health, and skin care.